 Starting a new business is one of the biggest challenges.
-There are always so many variables and so many things that can go wrong that analyzing all of them is the most time consuming but also the most important step before you launch your company.
-There are a lot of things that you need to think during the planning phase but a quick list that is applicable to most ideas for start-up companies is the following:
+There are always so many variables and so many things that can go wrong that analyzing all of them is the most time consuming but also the most important step before you launch your business.
+There are a lot of things that you need to think during the planning phase, but we have set out a below the 10 questions you should ask yourself when testing a business idea.

 1. What is the customer profile?